Small wind turbine: Blades

 Turbine blades for small-scale wind turbines are typically 1.5 to 3.5 m in diameter and produce 0.5-10 kW at their optimal wind speed.
 Most small wind turbines are horizontal-axis wind turbines, but vertical axis wind turbines (VAWTs) may have benefits in maintenance and placement, although they are less efficient at converting wind to electricity.
 To optimize efficiency, the tip speed ratio (the ratio of blade tip speed to wind speed) and lift-to-drag ratio should be kept at optimal levels.

 Ground mounted small wind turbines are typically supported by four guy-wire, and a gin pole used to raise and lower the tower.
 Full mounting sets called "tower kits" are available.

 A range of synthetic materials including carbon fiber reinforced polymers, nanocomposites, and E-glass-polyester are available.
 Although natural fibers are susceptible to quality variations, high moisture uptake and low thermal stability that make them undesirable for larger blades, small turbines can still take advantage of them.
 Wood can be used, and the type of wood should be chosen based on availability, cost and growth time, average density, high stiffness, and breaking strain.
 Coatings are generally used to reduce moisture, and white enamel with primer has been found to be particularly effective.
 Sitka spruce (used in propellers), and Douglas Fir have been used in turbine blades.
 Nepal has used small blade turbines made of coated timber including Sal, Saur, Sisau, Uttish, Tuni, Okhar, pine, and lakuri wood.
 Beyond wood, bamboo-based composites may also be used in both large and small wind turbines due to their low density and carbon sequestration ability—which makes bamboo materials environmentally friendly.
-Furthermore, relative to wood, bamboo has higher fracture toughness, higher strength, lower processing costs and fast growth rate.
+Furthermore, relative to wood, bamboo (a grass) has higher fracture toughness, higher strength, lower processing costs and fast growth rate.
 Ongoing materials developments include bamboo laminates using resins and hybrid bamboo carbon-fiber materials.
 Hemp, flax, wood and bamboo are all candidate blade materials for small turbines.